github/docs/content/codespaces/troubleshooting/working-with-support-for-github-codespaces.md

 - If you cannot open a codespace, you can access the name in {% data variables.product.product_name %} on https://github.com/codespaces.
 The name is shown in a pop-up when you hover over the display name of a codespace on https://github.com/codespaces.
   ![Codespace name shown on hover over](/assets/images/help/codespaces/find-codespace-name-github.png)

 The name the codespace is also included in many of the log files.
 For example, in the codespace logs as the value of `friendlyName`, in the {% data variables.product.prodname_github_codespaces %} extension log after `making GET request for`, and in the browser console log after `clientUrl`.
-For more information, see "[{% data variables.product.prodname_github_codespaces %} logs](/codespaces/troubleshooting/github-codespaces-logs)."
+For more information, see "[AUTOTITLE](/codespaces/troubleshooting/github-codespaces-logs)."

 ## Codespaces IDs